I. Responses of plants to the excess of trace metallic elements

 The endophytic community of H. katangense and Crepidorhopalon tenuis, an other cuprophyte of the copper arc, was studied in collaboration with the Institut de Recherches Microbiologiques JMW/Laboratoire de Microbiologie and Max Mergeay (CEN/SCK), as a first step to evaluate their potential contribution to plant adaptation to copper excess (PhD thesis of Alfred Cubaka ; Cubaka et al. 2010).
 Bacteria with outstanding resistance to copper have been identified in the endophytes of both cuprophytes and in their rhizosphere (manuscript in preparation).

-II.
-Contribution to the study of magnesium homeostasis in plants
+A. Contribution to the study of magnesium homeostasis

 - Plant nutrition